fortythreesam/FourthYearProject/report/report.md

 #### 1.1.1 Image Noise

 Noise is present in an image when there is a random variance in its pixel values.
 Image denoising is an important step in any image processing application.
 Fields such as computer vision rely on having high-quality images in order to work as efficiently as possible.
 Rafati, Mehravar, et al.[1] have shown how sensitive such systems can be to even low levels of noise.
-Digital cameras are also required to output images that closely represent the real world.
+Digital cameras are also expected to output images that closely represent the real world.
 It is therefore essential that as much of the process of this is as efficient as possible.
 The presence of noise in an image can cause problems for both perceived quality and effectiveness of algorithms using the image.

 #### 1.1.2 Evolutionary Algorithm (EA)

 One problem with using denoising filters is the fact that input parameters are required to be selected manually.
 For example, a Gaussian filter requires an estimated noise level and Chambolles total variation filter requires a weight parameter[2].
-Since there are many of these filters, it can take a long time to find the optimal one to use.
-The idea is to use an evolutionary algorithm to automatically select the filter and parameter(s).
+Since there are many of these filters, it can take a long time to find an optimal one to use.
+The idea is to use an evolutionary algorithm to automatically search for the filter and parameter(s).

 #### 1.1.3 Weak Texture Patches

 Another problem faced in denoising images is the presence of naturally noisy areas.
-One example of this is a beach where the sand is naturally noisy but the sky is smooth.
-Many images with these areas lose much of their detail when a single filter is applied over the image.
+One example of this, which can be seen in Fig 1.1. below, is a landscape where the grass and trees are naturally noisy but the sky is smooth.
+The naturally noisy areas are referred to as rich textures, weak textures refer to the smooth/flat areas.

+Images with these areas lose a considerable amount of their detail when a single filter is applied over them if the filter is too strong.
+On the other hand, if the filter is too weak, the smoother areas retain much of the noise.
 Dealing with rich/weak textured areas separately and then combining the results of the two could help address this issue.

 ![](images/1.1.3.1.jpg)
-*Fig a.
+*Fig 1.1.
 Image containing a mixture of weak textures(eg. the sky) and rich textures/naturally noisy areas(eg. the grass)*

 ### 1.2 Goals

-The main goal of this project is to explore the effectiveness of automatically selecting a denoising filter and parameter.
-A secondary aim is to see if applying the filter separately to the weak and rich texture patches will have an effect on the outcome.
+One main goal of this project is to explore the effectiveness of automatically selecting a denoising filter and parameter.
+Another aim is to see if applying the filter separately to the weak and rich texture patches will have an effect on the outcome.
 The root mean squared error(RMSE)[3], peak signal to noise ratio(PSNR)[3], image quality index(IQI)[4] and structural similarity index metric(SSIM)[5] are used to evaluate the selected filters.
-The student aims to achieve better metrics then applying a single filter over the entire image.
+The student aims to achieve better scores in these metrics over applying a single filter across the entire image.
 As a side goal, the student aims to learn more in the fields of image processing, linear algebra, and evolutionary algorithms.

 ### 1.3 Project Overview

 Initially, the project takes in an image and applies a layer of additive white Gaussian noise to it.
 It then generates a mask covering the noisy images weak texture patches.
 The evolutionary algorithm creates a population of individuals which represent the filters to apply to the weak/rich texture patches.
-From here, the selected filter for each texture type is applied over a copy of the whole image and it uses the mask to take/remove the weak texture patch.
-The remaining patches in each denoised image are combined to give the complete denoised image.
+From here, the selected filter for each texture type is applied over a copy of the whole image and it uses the mask to take/remove the pixels in the weak texture mask.
+Remaining pixels in each denoised image are combined to give the full denoised image.
 It then measures the effectiveness of the filter by calculating one of the above metrics, RMSE for example.
-After enough generations of individuals are tested, it then tests the individual on a different image with a similar level of estimated noise.
+After a set number of generations are run, the best performing individual is returned.
+The student then evaluates the effectiveness of this individual on images(with similar noise levels) that are unseen by the evolutionary algorithm.

 ### 1.4 Achievements

-The student achieves the goal of beating other standard methods metrics in the denoising proccess although the reilst vary greatly.
-While the results are better in general for the RMSE, PSNR, and IQI, the students method of denoising falls short of performing better then just using a single filter in regards to the SSIM.
-This is true for medium to high noise levels which cause major visual problems with in an image.
+The student achieves the goal of beating other standard methods' metrics in the denoising process although the results vary greatly.
+While the results are better in general for the RMSE, PSNR, and IQI, the student's method of denoising falls short of performing better than just using a single filter in regard to the SSIM.
+This is true for medium to high noise levels which cause major visual problems within an image.
 The method in this project performs the best in nine out of ten test cases when evaluated on images of low noise levels (although still visually noticeable).

 $$\pagebreak$$